 The Tapiche Reserve contains several types of lowland forest ecosystems, including igapó, várzea and terra firme, all in one Amazon adventure.

 The numbers listed below are from an official survey completed in 2011, just after the Reserve property was established.
 We've worked hard since then to protect the area and have watched the number of species grow.
-In 2013 we were thrilled to observe for the first time full life cycles of several species.
+In 2013 we were thrilled to observe for the first time the full life cycles of several species.
 We watched newborn babies become juveniles, learning life skills of the jungle and finally reaching self-sufficient adulthood.
-In 2014 we happily noticed that all the monkeys of all ages and species looked healthy and plump during the high fruiting season, and family groups of monkeys and birds seemed to be growing in number.
+In 2014 we happily observed that all the monkeys of all ages and species looked healthy and plump during the high fruiting season, and family groups of monkeys and birds seemed to be growing in number.
 We consider this to be gratifying evidence that our work is having a positive effect on the property.

 Just like the animals, the plants and trees in the Reserve are wild.
-This includes the jungle fruits, from the more familiar cacao (Theobroma cacao) to exotic fruits like açaí (Euterpe Oleracea), aguaje (Mauritia flexuosa), cocona (Solanum sessiliflorum), wild grapefruit (toronja) (Citrus sp.) and camu camu (Myrciaria dubia).
+This includes the jungle fruits, from the more familiar cacao (Theobroma cacao) to exotic fruits like açaí (Euterpe Oleracea), aguaje (Mauritia flexuosa), cocona (Solanum sessiliflorum), and camu camu (Myrciaria dubia).
 The fruit trees grow interspersed with the other plant life of the forest, like the majestic 55m-tall huimba (Ceiba pentandra), the curious walking palm (Socratea exorrhiza), thick rubber trees (Hevea brasiliensis) and various winding, old-growth vines.
 A natural pharmacy is represented through various trees, bushes, grasses and vines, including chuchuhuasi (Maytenus sp.), uña de gato (Uncaria tomentosa) and ajo sacha (Mansoa alliacea).

 We have an impressive list of mammals that live on land, in trees, and in the water.
-Our guests most commonly observe pink river dolphin (Inia geoffrensis), grey river dolphin (Sotalia fluviatilis), common squirrel monkey (Saimiri sciureus), saddleback tamarin (Saguinus fuscicollis), brown capuchin (Cebus apella), red howler monkey (Alouatta seniculus), and three-toed sloth (Bradypus variegatus).
+Our guests most commonly observe pink river dolphin (Inia geoffrensis), grey river dolphin (Sotalia fluviatilis), common squirrel monkey (Saimiri sciureus), Bolivian squirrel monkey (Saimiri boliviensis), saddleback tamarin (Saguinus fuscicollis), brown capuchin (Cebus apella), red howler monkey (Alouatta seniculus), and brown-throated three-toed sloth (Bradypus variegatus).
 You also have good chances of seeing the red uakari (Cacajao calvus), monk saki (Pithecia monacus), white-fronted capuchin (Cebus albifrons), South American coati (Nasua nasua) and giant river otter (Pteroneura brasiliensis).
 Let us know if you are a mammalwatcher looking for something specific!

 A 3-day survey conducted with binoculars only (no telescope) in 2011 counted 216 species of birds, discounting all canopy birds.
 There were 18 species of macaws, parrots, and parakeets and 27 species of raptors, including the endangered Harpy Eagle (Harpia harpyja) and Ornate Hawk-Eagle (Spizaetus ornatus).
 Since that survey, the list has doubled.
 Among the new recorded species are Crested Eagle (Morphnus guianensis), Rufous-necked Puffbird (Melacoptila rufa), Rufous-capped Nunlet (Nonnula ruficapilla), Rufous-headed Woodpecker (Celeus spectabilis), Azure Gallinule (Porphyrio flavirostris) and Dusky-tailed Flatbill (Ramphotrigon fuscicauda).
 Observers commonly spot falcons, herons, egrets, toucans, owls, woodpeckers and kingfishers.
 The remoteness of the Reserve makes it great for identifying and recording bird calls and songs.